csc-training/elements-of-hpc/supercomputer/modern-supercomputer.md

 size of a phone booth), where each cabinet contains multiple rack blades, and each rack blade can contain multiple nodes.
-If the computing power of LUMI would be devised from Macbook Pros, the pile of laptops would reach Mt Everest, whereas LUMI fits into around XX cabinets in the size of a bit over a tennis court and weighs 150 metric tons.
+If the computing power of LUMI would be devised from Macbook Pros, the pile of laptops would reach Mt Everest, whereas LUMI fits in the size of a bit over a tennis court and weighs 150 metric tons.

-FIXME: number of cabinets  (above)
 TODO: image of cabinet / open cabinet?

 <!-- Copyright SURFsara,  EPCC at the University of Edinburgh, CSC - IT Center for Science Ltd. >